 The Amber Spyglass – Philip Pullman (SPOILERS!)

 This is the conclusion to the His Dark Materials trilogy.
 Before I launch into my proper review, I would like to draw the distinction between my thoughts on the plot and whether or not I generally enjoyed the story.
 I think this book has a lot of plot holes, and pales in comparison to Northern Lights.
 That being said, I did enjoy it.
 By the third book in the series, I was invested, and I was happy to hang out in Pullman’s world(s) for a little longer, even if I found specific scenes or storylines farfetched.
-A few of the reviews I’ve read suggest that the various issues with the story ruined the book entirely for those readers, so I wanted to make clear that I did enjoy the read, especially having also read through the first two books, even if I had some general reservations.
+A few of the reviews I’ve read suggest that the various issues with the story ruined the book entirely for those readers, so I wanted to make clear that I did enjoy the read – and indeed the entire series – tremendously, even if I had some general reservations.

 It just didn’t flow.
 Huge obstacles kept being set up to foil Lyra – the bomb and Father Gomez being the most notable to me – but they were dealt with in a matter of a few seconds after chapters of build-up, and the war itself passed far too quickly.
 The many, many pages of Mary and the mulefa were unnecessary and dragged those sections down.
 I can’t imagine how challenging it is to wrap up such an epic story, but even with that leeway, it’s impossible to ignore that this book has major issues.

-I agree that Lyra has been unfairly softened by Will.
+I agree with other reviews that Lyra was different, softer almost, by the end of the book.
 The bratty, headstrong, brave girl from the first book is unrecognisable, though I am conflicted as to whether this is poor character development on the part of Pullman or if it’s just Lyra growing up and becoming less impulsive.
-I could go on with my issues, but I’m sure you’re all bored by now, so I will say that I’m glad I read the whole trilogy and that there were parts of all three books that I enjoyed immensely.
+Regardless of my questions and criticism, I will say that I’m glad I read the whole trilogy and that there were parts of all three books that I enjoyed immensely.
 The first book in particular is a masterpiece.
 I just feel like, by the final novel, Pullman had lost control of his worlds a little, and it shows.
-Still worth a read.
+Still definitely worth a read.

 The Hunger Games – Suzanne Collins